 The conclusions, based on the analysis conducted for the 2021 Plan remain relevant for the 2023 Procurement Plan.
 Taking into consideration the changes proposed for the summer month procurement targets, the IPA proposes to continue the energy procurement schedule and implement a modification to the hedging approach utilized in the prior Plans.
-For ComEd, the hedging approach will be modified to include consideration of the offsetting impact that Carbon Mitigation Credits can provide to eligible retail customers by leaving 25% of load unhedged through IPA procurements.
+For ComEd, the Agency proposed a modified hedging approach to include consideration of the offsetting cost impact that Carbon Mitigation Credits can provide to eligible retail customers by leaving 25% of load unhedged through IPA procurements.
+As explained below in Section 6.9, the Agency will adopt a hedge of 50% in the ComEd service territory, consistent with the Commission's Final Order approving this Plan.